urbit/docs/docs/hoon/syntax.md

 ## Feature/label confusion

-*Feature/label confusion* (FLC) is any syntax which makes it hard for the eye to tell whether a token on the screen is a feature of the language, or a label in the program.
+*Feature/label confusion* (FLC) is the result of any syntax that makes it hard for the eye to tell whether a token on the screen is a feature of the language, or a label in the program.
 For example, in Lisp a special form has the same syntax as a function call.

 The worst-case result of FLC is "DSL cancer."
 Every source file is effectively written in its own domain-specific language.
 To